-Music Level 2 This resource supports assessment against:
+This resource supports assessment against:

-Achievement Standard 91271 version 2

-Compose two substantial pieces of music
+Achievement Standard 91092 version 3 Compose two original pieces of music

-Resource title: My bubble mood
+Resource title: Create an original

 6 credits

 This resource:

-- Clarifies the requirements of the standard for students when under COVID Level 4 or 3 restrictions. - Supports good assessment practice - Should be subjected to the school's usual assessment quality assurance process Achievement Standard: Music 91271: Compose two substantial pieces of music Resource title: My bubble mood Credits: 6 Achievement Achievement with Merit Achievement with Excellence Compose two original pieces of music.
+- Clarifies the requirements of the standard for students when under COVID Level 4 or 3 restrictions. - · Supports good assessment practice - Should be subjected to the school's usual assessment quality assurance process pieces of music

+Internal Assessment Resource

+Achievement Standard: Music 91092: Compose two original

+Resource title: Create an original

+Credits: 6

+Achievement Achievement with Merit Achievement with Excellence Compose two original pieces of music.
 Compose two effective original pieces of music.
 Compose two convincing original pieces of music.

+Student instructions - tick them as you read them

+Introduction

-Student instructions - tick them as you read them Introduction In this "working from home" activity you are going to create one or two substantial music compositions.
+In this "working from home" activity you are going to create one or two original music compositions.
 Maybe your composition(s) could be a song, or an instrument piece, or a rap.
 Do you have any instruments in your bubble?
 If not then maybe you will do a song or a rap.

+Task

-Task Unless you've already completed two and handed them in you'll just be creating and improving your compositions.
+Unless you've already completed two and handed them in you'll just be creating and improving your original compositions.
 When COVID restrictions ease your teacher will give you a final due date.
 Your final assessment grade will be based on the overall weight of evidence across the two compositions.

 Your compositions should be long enough to show that you can develop and structure your musical ideas.
-More about this on page 2, but definitely there will be two or more different sections in each original composition, probably three sections.
-The whole thing will be about two minutes long or more.
+More about this on page 2, but definitely there will be two or more different sections in each original composition.

 You may choose to include a backing instrument in your original.
 If you do include this as part of the composition, it will be assessed.

-If your main melody or your backing has an instrument try to make the music take advantage of the special features that the instrument has.
-For example - most instruments can go pretty high and low but most students just compose at the average pitch.
-For example - guitars/ukuleles/pianos can play single notes as well as chords.
-For example - voices don't have to sing words, they can sing "aaah, ooooh, do do doop" When you feel your original is "finished" each composition must be recorded (at home eg. on a phone) or later at school/kura, once you're allowed to go back.
+When you feel your original is "finished" each composition must be recorded (at home eg. on a phone) or later at school/kura, once you're allowed to go back.

 You also have to write it down somehow - you should have in mind that you're going to pass the paper and the recording on to someone else so they can have a go at it.
 The papers are called the "written representation".
 More about that on pg 3.

 What is a "good" composition?

-When teachers are checking and grading completed compositions they are looking for FOUR things. - 1.
-The generation of your ideas : is it original to you?
+When teachers are checking and grading completed compositions they are looking for FOUR things.

+- 1. The generation of your ideas: is it original to you?
 You've chosen chords, riffs, a tune, a mood or topic, the right speed and rhythm but just to be sure you didn't copy off someone else in the bubble or a song from the radio etc. - 2.
 Your musical ideas will be developed: this is a bit harder to explain but compositions that score well are ones that don't sound just random some of the things that happen a related to what came before.

-ADVICE FOR SONGS and INSTRUMENT PIECES BAD EXAMPLE OF MELODY : "God Defend New Zealand" is an example of bad development because, if we draw the melody, every line has a different contour (shape) - none relate back to what has already been sung.
+ADVICE FOR SONGS and INSTRUMENT PIECES

+BAD EXAMPLE OF MELODY: "God Defend New Zealand" is an example of bad development because, if we draw the melody, every line has a different contour (shape) - none relate back to what has already been sung.

 GOOD EXAMPLE OF MELODY "Slice of Heaven" is a better example because (in each verse) the two contours "Oh I got a lot of faith in ya" and "We stick together coz that's the bottom line" - these come back and back.
 Repetition